Tudinh/lasercutting/README.md

 - the document is set to RGB
 - the stroke widths for paths are 0.001mm
 - the stroke colour is either cut, engrave, score and using the swatches that are defined in the template
+- the opacity of the stroke on paths are set to 100%

 Here are things that we don't currently check for but we may improve the script to do in the future (but would suggest you check manually at least):

-- Ensure that the opacity of the stroke on paths are 100%
 - The page size is correct
 - There should not be any bitmap images in the document
 - Fonts should be set to an outline